igleen/ollama-coffee/README.md

 6. Select your preferred model from the dropdown

 The application will automatically connect to Ollama's API at `http://localhost:11434/api`.

-## Usage

-### Basic Chat
-1. Select a model from the dropdown menu
-2. Type your prompt in the input area
-3. Press Enter or click Send to start the conversation

 ### Import/Export
 1. Click the "Actions" dropdown